cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 ## Maximum likelihood with IQ-Tree, unpartitioned

-1. Download the input files from the Homework 1 folder on the cluster (slurm + alignment + partitions file) using an SFTP file transfer program.
-Several alignment files are available, pick one of your liking - but use the same one for all three analyses!
+1. Download the input files from the Homework 1 folder on the cluster (slurm script + alignment + partitions file + sample info file) using an SFTP file transfer program.

-2. On your computer, use a text editor to browse through the files.
-Select the alignment file that you will use for the analysis run.
+2. On your computer, use a text editor to browse through the files to get familiar with the formatting - can you recognize the file format from the content?
 Update the slurm script with your parameters and settings.
 Edit to your liking with your favorite text editor.
-For suggested parameters for IQ-Tree see below, but have a look at the [IQ-Tree command reference](http://www.iqtree.org/doc/Command-Reference) for additional or different parameters you think are important.
+Suggested parameters for IQ-Tree are shown below.
+Have a look at the [IQ-Tree command reference](http://www.iqtree.org/doc/Command-Reference) to see what they will do!

 ```
-iqtree -s <your alignment file> --runs 5 -bb 1000 -nt AUTO
+iqtree -s <your alignment file> --runs 10 -bb 5000 -nt AUTO
 ```